Nike Next Level Ultimate Camp at University of Oregon Eugene, Oregon

 • Saturday: Arrive between 2:30-5:00pm for check-in at the dorms.
 Depart at 9:30pm from the dorms.

 • Sunday-Wednesday: Arrive at 8:00am at the fields.
 Depart at 9:30pm from the dorms.

 • Thursday: Arrive at 8:00am at the fields.
 Awards Ceremony at 11:00am at the fields (parents invited!)
 Depart at 12:00pm from the fields.

 • Meals: Snacks, lunch and dinner are provided for all Extended Day Campers.

 Breakfast, lunch and dinner are provided for all Overnight campers and lunch and dinner are provided for all Extended Day campers.
 Meals begin with dinner on Saturday and end with lunch on Thursday.
 The cafeteria is all-you-can-eat, and provides many different options for each meal and will do their best to accommodate any dietary needs.
 If you have specific questions, please feel free to contact us.

-Campers will stay in the Hamilton Complex, located conveniently near the fields that will be used during the session.
+Campers will stay in the Watson Hall Dorms of the Hamilton Complex, located conveniently near the fields that will be used during the session.
 Each dorm room will house two individuals, and camp staff and counselors will be spread out throughout each floor.
 Campers stay 2 per room and are assigned by age and roommate requests.
 Please let us know your request at least two weeks before camp.